 Who is eligible?

-- be registered with the Yukon Health Care Insurance Plan;
+- you must be enrolled in or be eligible for the Yukon Health Care Insurance Plan (YHCIP);

 People covered through other acts or programs are not eligible

-Depending on your situation, you may be covered by other acts or programs.
-For example, if you're:
+Depending on your situation, you, your spouse and family may be covered by other acts or programs.
+For example, if you:

-- injured or become ill at work, you'd deal with the Yukon Workers’ Compensation Health and Safety Board.
+- are injured or become ill at work, you'd deal with the Yukon Workers’ Compensation Health and Safety Board;

-- is a member of the Canadian Armed Forces or the RCMP; or
+- are a member of the Canadian Armed Forces or the RCMP; or

-We do not cover the cost of air or ground ambulance services outside Yukon.
+Likewise, if you are outside of the Yukon on personal travel, we do not cover the cost of air or ground ambulance services.
+This also applies when you are out on Medical Travel but choose to stay for additional personal days.
 We also do not cover the cost of any related services, such as:

 - hospital transfers;